 Early History of Hunts coaches

-Hunts was founded in 1930 by Frederick Hunt and has come along way since it's early days.
+Hunts history began when it was founded in 1930 by Frederick Hunt.
+The business has come a long way since it's early days.

-Soon after the war he started planning holiday tours throughout England and Scotland, a tradition that has continued to this day.
+Soon after the war he started planning holiday tours throughout England and Scotland.
+This is a tradition that has continued to this day.

 During the 1960’s a petrol station was also built and a repair centre for commercial vehicles – now a familiar landmark in the town.